Podiatry: United States

 In order to be considered for admission to podiatric medical school, an applicant must first complete a minimum of 90 semester hours at the university level, or (more commonly), complete a bachelor's degree with an appropriate emphasis.
 In addition, potential students are required to take the Medical College Admission Test (MCAT).
-In 2019, the average MCAT for matriculants was 494.6 and 3.3 average undergraduate cGPA.
+In 2019, the average MCAT for matriculants was 500 and 3.5 average undergraduate cGPA.

 The DPM degree itself takes a minimum of four years to complete.
 The first two years of podiatric medical school are similar to training that M.D. and D.O. students receive, but with greater emphasis on the foot and ankle.

 The four-year podiatric medical school is followed by a surgical residency to provide hands-on training.
 As of July 2013, all residency programs in podiatry were required to transition to a minimum of three years of post-doctoral training.
 This upgrading of training was spearheaded in California by the state Board of Podiatric Medicine (BPM) and its California Liaison Committee (CLC).
 BPM’s Executive Officer James H. Rathlesberger included it in the Federation of Podiatric Medical Boards’ Model Law, which he wrote before becoming FPMB president in 2000.

 Podiatric residents rotate through core areas of medicine and surgery.
 They work in such rotations as emergency medicine, internal medicine, infectious disease, behavioral medicine, physical medicine and rehabilitation, vascular surgery, general surgery, orthopedic surgery, plastic surgery, dermatology, and podiatric surgery and medicine.
 Fellowship training is available after residency in such fields such as geriatrics, foot and ankle traumatology, and infectious disease.

 Upon completion of their residency, podiatrist candidates are eligible to sit for examinations for certification by one of two specialty boards accredited by the Council on Podiatric Medical Education (CPME), which itself is overseen and approved by the Department of Education.
 These are the American Board of Podiatric Medicine (ABPM) and the American Board of Foot and Ankle Surgery (ABFAS).

 ABPM certification leads to fellowship in either the American Society of Podiatric Surgeons (ASPS) or the American College of Podiatric Medicine (ACPM).
 ABFAS certification leads to fellowship in the ASPS or the American College of Foot and Ankle Surgeons (ACFAS).
 ABPM is recognized by CPME as certification in primary podiatric medicine and orthopaedics and the ABFAS as certification in podiatric surgery.
 However, hospital credentialing committees often do not distinguish between the two.

 There are two surgical certifications under ABFAS: foot surgery, and reconstructive rearfoot/ankle (RRA) surgery.
 In order to be board-certified in RRA, the sitting candidate has to have already achieved board certification in foot surgery.
 To receive ABFAS certification, the candidate must pass the written examination, submit surgical logs indicating experience and variety, pass an oral examination, and complete a computer-based clinical simulation.

+As of 2025, the median salary for a podiatrist in the United States is $152,800 a year.